officelearn/azure-docs.sv-se/articles/active-directory/develop/msal-net-token-cache-serialization.md

  static class FilesBasedTokenCacheHelper
  {
   /// <summary>
-  /// Get the user token cache
+  /// Enables the serialization of the token cache
   /// </summary>
   /// <param name="adalV3CacheFileName">File name where the cache is serialized with the
   /// ADAL V3 token cache format.
 Can